daedahl/DevNotes/Markdown.md

 >x~z,y
 >x~z,y~

-**Note:** Again this doesn't render properly in HTML, but is presumably very powerful in LaTeX.
+**Note:** This doesn't seem to render properly in HTML, but is presumably very powerful in LaTeX.

 ## Marked app Syntax
 These are special commands specific to the Marked.app program itself.
 They serve as preprocessor commands to influence the conversion process.
 As in MultiMarkdown some commands are specific to publishing conventions rather than HTML.

 ## Page Breaks